coderefinery/git-intro/_episodes/12-interrupted.md

 The repository looks then exactly as it was before the merge.

+---

-## Storing various junk you don't need but don't want to get rid of.
+## Storing various junk you don't need but don't want to get rid of

 It's often that you do something and don't need it, but you don't want to lose it right away.
 You can use either of the above strategies to